RinAllen18/java-coursework-showcase/SnackBar/README.md

 program also handels invalid input in various ways depending on the prompt.

 ## Skills Demonstrated
-Multi-layered conditional logic using nested if/else statements Input validation
+- Multi-layered conditional logic using nested if/else statements
+- Input validation
-Arithmetic and data handeling
+- Arithmetic and data handeling
-output formatting and presentation
+- Output formatting and presentation
-Real-world simulation
+- Real-world simulation

 ##Example Output
 ```